 Tools for web stories

 You’ve been waiting for this.
-If I hit the right chords, you must be excited by now.
+If I hit the right chord, you must be excited by now.
 If that’s true, here are some tools for you to create & publish web stories efficiently.

 #1 Hard code it yourself